The Golden Orchard

 The Beginnings

-This is a remarkable story of entrepreneurial endeavour, in the midst of the deepest and longest agricultural depression this country has known.
-This horticultural entrepreneur, was Francis (Frank) Aikin Roscoe, who was born at Ross Bay, Canada in 1869.
+A remarkable story of horticultural endeavour, begun in the midst of the deepest and longest agricultural depression this country has known.
+The horticultural entrepreneur, was Francis (Frank) Aikin Roscoe, who was of a family of English origins, although born at Ross Bay, Canada in 1869.
 He came to England in 1879, eventually arriving in Steeple Morden in September 1894.
 It appears that he had met Ernest Oswald Fordham of Odsey, through Ernest’s wife Emily Mary Foster of Edgbaston, as the Roscoe family lived close to the Foster family home in Edgbaston and it is likely the families moved in similar social circles.
 Ernest and Francis became friends.

 Frank, as he was usually known, trained in fruit growing at Malvern and having completed his training was invited to Steeple Morden by Ernest, where the Fordham family owned two blocks of land off Hay Street in an area known as The Croft or Craft.
 The northern block of 7a 3r 1p was bought by Montague Edward Fordham at the Wimpole Estate sale in 1892 and the southern block of 6a 1r 24p had been bought in 1878 by Montague’s father Herbert, from the Executors of Thomas Strickland and after Herbert’s death in 1892 was bought from his Estate by Montague, who was a solicitor in Birmingham.

-On 29 September 1894, Montague Fordham leased both blocks of land totalling 14a 0r 24p to Frank Roscoe, who began establishing his orchard and market garden.
-Some years later on 30 September 1903, Roscoe bought the land in its entirety from Fordham and included with the land was the cottage known today as Two Trees.
+On 29 September 1894, Montague Fordham leased both blocks of land totalling 14a 0r 24p to Frank Roscoe, who began establishing an orchard and market garden.
+His endeavours brought him some commercial success and on 30 September 1903, Roscoe was able to buy the land in its entirety from Fordham.
+Included with the land was the cottage known today as Two Trees.
 Roscoe was helped in his purchase with a mortgage from Percy Scott Worthington and Ernest Oswald Fordham.
 The property remained mortgaged until well into the 1930s, although the lenders changed from time to time.
-Fruit growing and market gardening did not make Frank Roscoe a wealthy man it seems.
+Fruit growing and market gardening had not made Frank Roscoe that wealthy.

 The property was known as The Golden Orchard by at least 1906 and probably earlier.